|

-In January 1841, managers of the various railway companies met in Birmingham to discuss the standardisation of safety matters.
-It was recommended that the Liverpool & Manchester Railway's signal colours (red for 'danger', green for 'caution', white for 'clear') be adopted as standard.
-Later that year, those colours were used as the light indications shown by the first railway semaphore signal (see [2.1 - 2.3]).
+In January 1841, managers from the various railway companies met in Birmingham to discuss the standardisation of matters relating to safety.
+One of their recommendations was for every company to adopt the Liverpool & Manchester Railway's signalling colours (red for 'danger', green for 'caution', white for 'clear') as standard.
+The first ever railway semaphore signal, which was installed later in 1841 on the London & Croydon Railway, displayed these new standard colours as its nighttime indications (see [2.1 - 2.3]).

-To show the 'caution' indication, the 'flag signal' was introduced on the Great Western Railway from February 1841.
-Also known as a 'kite', it consisted of a pair of coloured curtains inside a triangular frame.
-The flag signal was usually used in conjunction with a disc and crossbar signal and positioned at a lower height.
-When the red flag was unfurled [1.28], this indicated 'danger'.
-The green flag meant 'caution' [1.29].
+The 'flag signal' or 'kite' was introduced on the Great Western Railway from February 1841 to display the 'caution' indication, usually in conjunction with a disc and crossbar signal with which it was co-located and positioned at a lower height.
+It consisted of a pair of coloured curtains inside a triangular frame.
+When the red flag was unfurled [1.28], it indicated 'danger', and the green flag unfurled meant 'caution' [1.29].

 [1.28] Flag Signal showing 'Danger'.